bertofurth/Seagate-Central-Debian/README.md

     The device is rebooting after completing system updates and changes.
 Wait until the page refreshes and the Seagate Central application appears.

 Note that this page will **never** refresh because the unit will no longer be running a Seagate Central native operating system.
-Instead wait for the status LED on the unit to come back to solid green to indicate that it has succesfully rebooted.
+Instead, wait for the status LED on the unit to come back to solid green to indicate that it has succesfully rebooted.